turingschool/front-end-curriculum/lessons/getusermedia-api.md

 ### The MediaStream Object
 Assuming you have made the API call correctly and the user grants permission to access their media devices, the promise returned from `getUserMedia()` will resolve with a [MediaStream Object](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream).

-The MediaStream object gives you access to any audio or video tracks that are being recorded, and allows you to act on them in various ways.
+The MediaStream object gives you access to any audio or video tracks that are being monitored, and allows you to act on them in various ways.

 #### *Practice*
 Log the MediaStream object to the console in the success handler of your `getUserMedia` call.
 Inspect the object in your console, making sure to check out the methods available in its prototype (`__proto__`).

 ### Using the MediaStream with an HTML Media Element
 The MediaStream object offers us plenty of methods to inspect and interact with it, but it isn't super useful on its own.
 When combined with an [HTML Media Element](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement), however, we can interface with it just like a video or audio recording.
 The two HTML elements that are considered "media" elements are the `<video>` and `<audio>` tags.
-These elements come with a special API that gives us the ability to play, pause, stop any media attached to them.
+These elements come with a special API that gives us the ability to play, pause, or seek any media attached to them.

 #### *Practice*
 Let's add a `video` element to our HTML file.
 Set a height and width as attributes.